benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 # Simple Registrations
 These are straightforward registrations with minimal side-effects.
 These would support arbitrary entity creation or updates to existing entities.

 Every entity in openhds-rest supports a similar simple regitration.
-Below are a representative selection.
+The examples below are representative.

 ## Location
+A FieldWorker is conducting a census and records a new Location, or updates an existing Location.

+The registration must include the Location itself, the uuid of the Location's LocationHierarchy, the uuid of the FieldWorker conducting the census, and the date-time of the registration event.

+The new Location will be associated with the given LocationHierarchy, and persisted.

+There are no side-effects on other entities.

 ## Individual (Simple)